hostilefork/flatworm/README.md

 Copyright (c) 2008 *(- 2014?)* hostilefork.com

 (3Proxy was licensed as BSD.
 So should anyone care for some reason, I'm licensing my modifications under those terms as well.)

+(The Flatworm sketch I found on Google Images but could not determine the artist.
+I hope they don't mind me borrowing it for something that is gratis software and non-commercial in nature.
+If you drew it--or know who did--please let me know.)